+This survey on the economics of religion cannot be exhaustive, but it highlights several themes that are current in this literature.
 Most theoretical research in the economics of religion focuses on the demand-side in terms of the preferences of consumers of religion, or on the supply side in terms of the structures of religious organizations.
-While early work in the economics of religion explored the incentives that individuals might have to hold religious beliefs (Ekelund, Hébert and Tollison 2002), more recent research is focused quite heavily on the socio-economic consequences of religion using economic theory and sophisticated statistical tools.
-As new data both historical and contemporary has become available, concern with identification of religiosity effects has become more pronounced.
+As empirical work in the area has become more sophisticated statistically and new data both historical and contemporary has become available, concern with identification of religiosity effects has become more pronounced.
 This survey provides a selective, critical review of the literature and I focus mainly on research conducted by economists in the economics of religion.
 A difficult issue here is drawing a boundary between more general social science research on religion and the work done by economists because frequently these boundaries intersect.
 Therefore I have also included the work of non-economists, notably sociologists and political scientists, that use economists' tools and methods or which address the questions that economists ask.
 As many ideas in the economics of religion today owe their origins to other disciplines, it is important to give due precedence to ideas that have come into economics from these related social science domains.

-In the first section I discuss definitions of religion, the historical and sociological roots of the economics of religion which first raised three hundred years ago many of the themes which we are still investigating today, and a snapshot of global religiosity.
-This sets the stage to examine a number of themes that currently interest economists of religion including secularization, pluralism, regulation, religious competition, club goods models, charitable giving, religious service provision and other themes.
-I also discuss the evolution of ideas in broadly chronological order in which they have influenced the evolution of this field.
-Consequently, this survey is divided into six sections - 1) Historical background and global religiosity; 2) Secularization, pluralism, regulation and economic growth; 3) Religious markets, club goods, differentiated products and networks; 4) Identification, secular competition and charitable giving; 5) Conflict and cooperation in developing societies; and 6) Unanswered questions for future research in the economics of religion.
+In the remainder of this Introduction I discuss definitions of religion, the historical and sociological roots of the economics of religion which first raised three hundred years ago many of the themes which we are still investigating today, a snapshot of global religiosity and contemporary data on religious regulations.
+This sets the stage to examine four major themes in the body of the paper that currently interest economists of religion - first, secularization, pluralism, regulation and economic growth; second, religious markets, club goods, differentiated products and networks; third, identification including secular competition and charitable giving; and fourth, conflict and cooperation in developing societies.